 Monitoring the quality of agent interactions is a rich source of data and insight, particularly when combined with post transaction customer sentiment data.
-It stands to reason, then, that a call center should closely monitor its activities and employ the insights gleaned to make improvements.
+It stands to reason, then, that call center QA should closely monitor its activities and employ the insights gleaned to make improvements.
 Gathering customer experience data, analyzing it, training call center reps and employing new methodologies, all add up to a consistent quality experience.

 Before determining a quality monitoring process for a call center, the managers and agents should decide on what elements need to be measured in order to define success.
 What areas need improvement?
 What standards should be implemented?
 And what areas are working well?
 Having a baseline of metrics to measure against will help illustrate the current state of the call center against a desired end state.